Medium Difficult Bible Quiz about Bible Characters.

 b.
 Noah, his three sons, and their wives survived.

-Noah, his three sons, and their wives survived the Ark.
+Noah, his three sons, and their wives were the Bible people who survived the flood aboard the Ark.

 a.
 Aaron.